 How Paula’s Choice Serums Work

-Confused by about why or if you should use a serum?
+Confused about if you should use a serum, or why you should use one?
 You’re not alone!
-Many women wonder what exactly a serum does and how it differs from a moisturiser.
-Paula’s Choice Skincare offers several serums, so we obviously feel they’re worth considering, mainly because of their specialised formulations.
-Here we explain what makes them unique and how to find the perfect serum for your skincare needs.
+Many people wonder what exactly a serum does for skin and how it differs from a moisturiser.
+Paula’s Choice Skincare offers several serums, so we obviously feel they’re worth considering because of their specialised formulations.
+Here we explain what makes them unique and show you how to find the perfect serum for your skin care needs.

-First, it’s important to know that moisturisers, whether labeled anti-ageing or something else, should contain a premium balance of the beneficial ingredients we talk about all the time: antioxidants, skin-replenishing ingredients, soothing ingredients, and skin-restoring ingredients.
-We don’t want anyone to cheat their skin by using leave-on skincare products that don’t contain these precious ingredients, because they can help everyone’s skin look and feel better.
+First, it’s important to know that all moisturisers, whether labeled as anti-ageing or something else, should contain a premium balance of the beneficial ingredients we talk about all the time: antioxidants, skin-replenishing ingredients, soothing ingredients, and skin-restoring ingredients.
+We don’t want anyone to cheat their skin by using leave-on skin care products that don’t contain these precious ingredients, because they can help everyone’s skin look and feel better.

 Good serums also contain these exceptional ingredients, but serums are special because of the concentration of the ingredients they contain and their distinctive textures.

-For some people, especially those with oily skin, you may prefer to use a serum all by itself, and let it be your nighttime "moisturiser."
+For some people, especially those with oily skin, you may prefer to use a serum as the last step in your nighttime routine and let it serve as your nighttime "moisturiser."
 Serums can and should be applied around the eyes, too, and you can follow with an eye cream if desired.